GeorgeAdamon/city_of_athens_urban_data/README.md

 Part of the geometric data ("shapes" or "polygons") contained in this dataset are a derivative of the original data obtained thrpugh the standard procedure from  the Laboratory of Geographical Information Systems in Urban and Regional Planning, in the NTUA School of Architecture.
 A significant amount of geometric computation and clean-up has been performed on the raw data in order to extract the shapes of the CityBlock Backyards, which were originally produced by the author.

+The Geographic Projection System is **GGRS87/Greek Grid (EPSG:2100)** .
+The corresponding .prj files are included.

 ## Explanation of CityBlock Properties

 | Property | Meaning |
 |:--------:|:-------:|
+AtriumToBui |
+AtriumToTot |
+BlockID     |